mercurrie/todo_List/README.md

 ✨ Features
 ➕ Add new todo items.
-✅ Mark todo items as completed.
+✅ Mark todo items as completed and delete.
-❌ Delete todo items.
+📄 to create new list type "/<name>" after url
 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.